Yuvrajscheema/mech_325_report/main.typ

 Price was also another important consideration, which the Nylon bushings meet, with a unit price of \$4.59.

-In total this is why I selected Dry-Running Nylon Sleeve bushings.
+In total this is why Dry-Running Nylon Sleeve bushings were selected.

 = RESULTS and FINAL DESIGN